hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ### Automatic pathing

-So far we have been using manually selected paths by entering the whole path into the command.
-Instead of this, we can simply let HOPR find a path for the relay by specifying just the receiver **_with no comma:_**
+So far, we have used manually selected paths by entering the whole path into the command.
+Instead of this, we can instead let HOPR find a path for the relay by specifying just the receiver **_with no comma:_**

 ```
 send Bob Hi!
 ```

 Automatic pathing will only look for 3-HOP paths from you to the receiver.
-If none exist or you don’t have sufficient funds staked in the first channel of the relay it will fail.
+If none exist or you don’t have sufficient funds staked in the first channel of the relay, it will fail.

 ```
 Failed to send message.